With Global Work from Home Day coming up the 10th of April, we thought we would explore the history of remote work and its trends over time.

-While remote work is one of the most popular term for this particular kind of flexible working arrangements, telecommuting was once the preferred one.
+While remote work is one of the most popular terms for this particular kind of flexible working arrangement, telecommuting was once the preferred one.
 Coming from Jack Nilles’ book The Telecommunications-Transportation Tradeoff in 1976, he proposed a system whereby work was brought closer to the workers.

 Why is working from home becoming increasingly popular?

-It’s easy to see that over the past 50 years improvements in technology and a general shift in working culture have all contributed to the rise of remote work.
+It’s easy to see that over the past 50 years, improvements in technology and a general shift in working culture have contributed to the rise of remote work.
 Most people within developed economies have access to a high-speed internet connection and some form of computer.
-This allows them to contact and work in real time with other workers in numerous different locations.
-High-quality video conferencing, direct message tools such as Slack, and applications with real-time multiple contributions have torn down the work cubicle walls, freeing up employees from the confines of the office.
+This allows them to contact and work in real-time with other workers in numerous locations.
+High-quality video conferencing, direct message tools such as Slack, and applications with multiple real-time contributions have torn down the work cubicle walls, freeing up employees from the confines of the office.

-Working from home is also seen as a key method of increasing the number of people who are able to work.
+Working from home is also a key method of increasing the number of people who can work.
 If once many women found it difficult to work due to more conservative family roles, the present chance to work from home opened up the workforce and allowed many of them to earn.

-Now, even more people who were previously unable to work are getting this opportunity.
-We’re talking here about stay at home parents, those with chronic illnesses, and other groups where a standard office space isn’t suitable can all benefit from remote-work.
+Now, more people who were previously unable to work are getting this opportunity.
+We’re talking here about stay-at-home parents, those with chronic illnesses, and other groups where standard office space isn’t suitable can all benefit from remote work.

-Employers are also realizing the cost benefits associated with people working from home.
-A reduction in the number of office spaces needed, equipment, and other related costs have brought about real savings.
-Dell has reported around $12 million saved per year from implementing work from home policies, meaning they require less office space.
-When the bottom line is taken into account, it makes sense for employers to explore the possible benefits that remoting can bring.
+Employers also realize the cost benefits associated with people working from home.
+Reducing the number of necessary office spaces, equipment, relocation expenses, and other related costs has brought about savings.
+Dell has reported around $12 million saved annually from implementing work-from-home policies, meaning they require less office space.
+When the bottom line is considered, it makes sense for employers to explore the possible benefits that remoting can bring.

-Without a doubt, the globe has become a much more open place.
+Without a doubt, the world has become a much more open place.
 Traditional borders now take a back seat in the working world and when it comes to hiring.
-Cultural boundaries have decreased and communication with others is now possible and easy to do.
-Many people work from home for a company thousands of miles away, meaning that firms are no longer restricted geographically to finding the best talent for them.
+Cultural boundaries have decreased, and communication with others is now possible and easy.
+Many people work from home for a company thousands of miles away, meaning that firms are no longer restricted geographically to finding the best talent.
 Not to mention having access to a larger pool of talent which eventually delights every hiring manager.

 Working from home or remotely is set to become an even more common arrangement in the future.
-LinkedIn’s Global Talent Trends Report for 2019 reported that 72% of talent professionals agree that work flexibility will be very important for the future of HR and recruiting.
+LinkedIn’s Global Talent Trends Report for 2019 reported that 72% of talent professionals agree that work flexibility will be vital for the future of HR and recruiting.
 They also found a 78% increase in LinkedIn job posts advertising flexible work arrangements over the past two years.
-It’s worth then understanding how we got here, the reasons behind its growth and how to make it work for you.
+It’s worth understanding how we got here, the reasons behind its growth, and how to make it work for you.

-Author bio: Luke Pettit currently works as a Marketing Manager for a Berlin-based tech start-up while also producing content for Remote-how.
-He spends most of his time creating digital marketing strategies, writing copy and hosting tech events throughout Berlin.
-By working remotely, he gets to experience the benefits of both flexible working arrangements and a start-up office environment.
+Luke Pettit currently works as a Marketing Manager for a Berlin-based tech start-up while also producing content for Remote-how.
+He spends most of his time creating digital marketing strategies, writing copy, and hosting tech events throughout Berlin.
+By working remotely, he can experience the benefits of flexible working arrangements and a start-up office environment.